Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: LLM Prompts for VMWE Extraction

 \section{LLM Prompts for VMWE Extraction}

 Table \ref{prompts} shows the prompts we used for GPT-4o, Llama-3.3-70B-Instruct, Phi-4-multi and DeepSeek-R1-Distill-Llama-70B classifying VMWE candidate sentences from the WMT dataset.
-The VMWE candidate sentences are collected by these rules: For verbal idioms, we use BLEU-4~\citep{papineni-etal-2002-bleu}, threshold of 0.6 to find the verbal idiom candidates based on the verbal idiom dictionary from EPIE and MAGPIE.
-For verb-particle constructions, we use spaCy dependency parser~\citep{spacy2020} where a particle has a \textit{prt} relation to a verb to extract the verb-particle construction candidates.
-And light verb constructions are detected using the light verb lists (\textit{have, take, make, get, put, give, pay, do, offer, raise}), the related noun are extracted by spaCy dependency parser.
+The VMWE candidate sentences are collected as discussed in Appendix~\ref{app:llm_comparison_sec}